 The Romans referred to the predecessor of Paris as Lutetia (Lutèce in French), a name sometimes used by local businesses.
 Paris was also known as Paname, named after the Panama hat that was once all the rage here during the early 1900s.
 Now you know.

 5 Awesome reasons to visit the City of Lights

-Paris is one of those places that you can simply walk around and just be.
-You can do as much as you can fit in your schedule or nothing at all and still enjoy it all.
-There is a certain vibe here that makes it an exciting place to be.
+Paris is one of those places that you can walk around and just be.
+You can do as much as you can fit in your schedule or nothing and still enjoy it all.
+A certain vibe here makes it an exciting place to be.
 It’s no wonder so many have come here over the centuries, drawn by its allure.
 Here are five reasons why you should come to Paris too.

 Many of the popular styles of architecture that inspired other cities came from Paris.
 It was the birthplace of the Gothic style, Classic revival and Art Nouveau.
 Between the extravagance of its kings and Napoleon’s ambitious reign and those that followed, the city was a playground for architects.

 Do you like reading about the City of Lights?
-You might like to read more about its architecture!
+You might want to read more about its architecture!

 The architecture and urban design in Paris served as an example of how cities were planned.
 Public buildings, monuments, public squares and grand boulevards beautified the city while dealing with overcrowding and traffic.
 The city was built to reflect the glory of the French empire and glorious it is.